 The Professional Matters Division is charged with overseeing the social, ethical, and professional contexts of the discipline of Classics.
 Its goal is the promotion of equity in all aspects of the profession.
-It is headed by the Vice President for Professional Matters and includes the Professional Matters Committee, the Subcommittee on Professional Ethics, the Committee on Placement, the Committee on the Status of Women and Minority Groups (CSWMG), and the Classics Advisory Service, which is a service to help college and university teachers maintain and strengthen their programs in Classics and maintains its own web page.
+It is headed by the Vice President for Professional Matters and includes the Professional Matters Committee, the Subcommittee on Professional Ethics, the Committee on Placement, the Committee on the Status of Women and Minority Groups (CSWMG), and the Classics Advisory Service, which is a service to help college and university teachers maintain and strengthen their programs in Classics.

 Electronic Publication and the Classics Profession